ilyagr/term-transcript/README.md

   [Asciinema](https://asciinema.org/) allow recording terminal sessions and save them to SVG.
   The output of these tools is inherently *dynamic* (which, e.g., results in animated SVGs).
   This crate intentionally chooses a simpler static format, which makes snapshot testing easier.
+- [AnisToImg](https://github.com/FHPythonUtils/AnsiToImg) converts text with ANSI color sequences into an SVG file, but is not designed for testing.

 ## License